PaperMC/velocitypowered.com/docs/users/faq.md

 However, certain plugins may have Velocity ports available or alternatives are available.
-In addition, plugins that support BungeeCord but only require that they are installed on the server (nothing on the proxy) typically use the BungeeCord plugin messaging channel, which can be supported by BungeeQuack for Velocity 1.0.x or natively by Velocity 1.1.0.
+In addition, plugins that support BungeeCord but only require that they are installed on the server (nothing on the proxy) typically use the BungeeCord plugin messaging channel, which is supported natively by Velocity 1.1.0.

 ## Help, I can't connect to my server!